Health and Safety on Study Abroad Program in Cuba

 COVID-19

-The US Centers for Disease Control and Prevention (CDC) currently rates Cuba at Level 3: “avoid non-essential travel.”
-As of February 8, 2022, Cuba reports:
+As of April 13, 2023, the US Centers for Disease Control and Prevention (CDC) rates Cuba at Level 1: “Practice usual precautions.”

 COVID Testing and Symptoms